North Carolina Lottery Games

 With Carolina Cash 5, you'll choose five North Carolina lottery numbers and aim to take home the jackpot every night of the week.

-- β In addition to Double Play, EZ Match is something else you can add that gives you a chance to win $500 instantly.
+• ✅ In addition to Double Play, you can add EZ Match to give you a chance to win $500 instantly.

-The most recent drawing results at the time of this NC State Lottery page date resulted in zero $120,000 jackpot winners, but there were 17 $250 winners.
+The most recent drawing results in May 2023 resulted in zero $120,000 jackpot winners, but there were 17 $250 winners.
 You'll win based on how many you get correct, with the lowest payout for those with two correct numbers of the five.

 Carolina Pick 4